Academic Challenge Program

-Academic Challenge Program Testing for those who intend to register at Ottewell School will be held at Ottewell School on Saturday, March 11, 2017 from 8:30 am - 12:30 pm.
-Please arrive by 8:30 am so we can begin the testing at 9:00 am.
+Academic Challenge Program Testing for those who intend to register at Ottewell School will be held at the school on Saturday, March 14th, 2020, from 8:30 am - 1 pm.
+Please arrive by 8:15 am as testing will begin promptly at 8:30 am.

 Students will only be considered for the Academic Challenge Program who submit the application package as well as write the exam.
 This is the ONLY testing date offered at Ottewell to be accepted into the program.

 To register your child for the Academic Challenge Testing at Ottewell School, you must sign up for the Academic Challenge Test using the link above or visit our main office any school day from 8 am to 4 pm before the testing date.

 Ottewell was the first Edmonton Public School District site for the Junior High Mandarin Bilingual Program.
 In the Ottewell Mandarin Bilingual program, students have the opportunity to continue developing their Mandarin proficiency so that they can confidently and competently use Mandarin in a variety of situations for communication, personal satisfaction and further learning.
 Students also develop their cultural competence and international perspectives by learning Chinese language and culture.
 Students who have studied in the bilingual program in elementary school are eligible to take this course.
 Students without previous Mandarin class experience